adiM3344/ex3/README.md

 We simulate communication between server and client as both parts are programmed by us.
 We send commands to the server while running another thread that reads the information from the server.
-At first we intrerprate the text from the simulatir to commands and act accordingly to its demands.
+At first we intrerprate the text from the simulator to commands and act accordingly to its demands.
 This communication between both sides yields wonderful flight results so the clients is satisfied.

 # HOW CAN I USE IT ?